DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Slide 7: Project management

-- We used gitHub for documentation, version control (rollbacks) and collaboration remotely.
+- We used gitHub for documentation, version control (rollbacks) and remote collaboration.
 This is especially necessary over lock-down.
 - Using python to read the makefile to generate project file.
-- We used Slack for communication and zoom for virtual meet up over the lock-down period.
+- Slack and Zoom were used for virtual meetings and communication over the lock-down period.
-- We used Trello for project management.
-This is critical in our collaboration as it controlled delegation of tasks.
+- We used Trello for workflow planning, especially important for collaborations and task delegation.
 - We also chose to do Smart Energy Challenge.
-- Initial plan is to local host a python programme to receive information from our energy monitor through its bluetooth module.
+- Our initial plan is to local host a python programme to receive information from our energy monitor through its Bluetooth module.

 # Slide 8: End